-The Veers (1988) method is based on the generation of random processes, which generates 3D turbulent wind fields by the complex Fourier coefficients (CFC) in frequency domain.
-To maintain required coherence among the turbulence, for each frequency component, a coherence matrix that contains the magnitude coherence between any two wind speed fluctuations at this frequency is factorized using the Cholesky decomposition (Press et al., 1992) and multiplied by uniformly distributed random phases to form a transformation matrix.
-This matrix is then scaled by a factor proportional to the square root of the auto-spectrum at this frequency to obtain the complex Fourier coefficients for this frequency component.
-This procedure is conducted for the whole frequency range to acquire the complex Fourier coefficients for all frequency components and the time series of wind speed fluctuations are generated by applying inverse fast Fourier transform (iFFT) (Heideman et al., 1985) to the complex Fourier coefficients.
+The Veers method (Veers, 1988) is based on the generation of random processes, which generates 3D turbulent wind fields by the complex Fourier coefficients (CFCs) in the frequency domain.
+To maintain required coherence among the turbulence, for each frequency component, a coherence matrix that contains the magnitude coherence between any two wind speed fluctuations at this frequency is factorized using the Cholesky decomposition (Press et al., 2007) and multiplied by uniformly distributed random phases to form a transformation matrix.
+This matrix is then scaled by a factor proportional to the square root of the auto-spectrum at this frequency to obtain the CFCs for this frequency component.
+This procedure is conducted for the whole frequency range to acquire the CFCs for all frequency components, and the time series of wind speed fluctuations are generated by applying inverse fast Fourier transform (IFFT) (Heideman et al., 1985) to the CFCs.